Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 # Thirdpresence Ad SDK For iOS

-Thirdpresence Ad SDK is based on an UIWebView and the Thirdpresence HTML5 player.
+Thirdpresence Ad SDK is based on a WebView and the Thirdpresence HTML5 player.

-It provides a VideoInterstitial ad unit implementation
+It provides implementations for an interstitial video and rewarded video ad units.

 ## Minimum requirements